Calvin Brock: Professional career

+Early career

 Brock made his professional debut on February 11, 2001, knocking out Zibielee Kimbrough in the third round.
 He built up a 23–0 record with 19 knockouts before stepping up in competition, facing Clifford Etienne.
 Etienne, once highly regarded prospect, was looking for a way to regain his stock after being knocked out by Mike Tyson and Fres Oquendo.
 Coming into the bout, Etienne was 5–0–1 in his last six fights.
-The bout took place in Reliant Center in Houston, Texas, and was aired on ESPN2.
+The bout took place at Reliant Center in Houston, Texas, and was aired on ESPN2.
 Brock knocked down Etienne three times, once in round two and twice in round three, with the referee stopping the fight after the third knockdown, declaring Brock the winner by third-round TKO.

 Afterwards, Brock took a big step up in competition when he agreed to face Jameel McCline on 23 April, just three months after beating Etienne.
 McCline, ranked No.8 heavyweight in the world by The Ring at the time, was coming off of a razor-thin split decision loss to Chris Byrd for IBF world heavyweight title in what was described as an entertaining fight, and was viewed as the favorite coming into the Brock bout.
 The fight was scheduled to take place at Caesars Palace in Las Vegas, Nevada and was televised on ESPN as part of the undercard of the pay-per-view fight between Antonio Margarito and Kermit Cintrón.
 Brock weighed in at 218 lb and was outweighed by McCline by 47 lb.
 The fight started with McCline trying to work behind the jab, while Brock tried to close the distance, working primarily McCline's body.
 In the middle rounds, Brock largely outboxed McCline using bob and weave strategy, but was knocked down in the seventh round with a short left hook followed by a right hand.
 Brock got up from the knockdown and finished the round strong and proceeded to outbox McCline for the remaining of the fight.
 The bout went full ten rounds, with Brock being declared the winner by unanimous decision (UD), with scores 97–93, 96–94 and 96–93.
 The fight was praised by critics, with prominent coach Teddy Atlas predicting a bright future for Brock in the heavyweight division.
 The win over McCline allowed Brock to enter The Ring heavyweight rankings.
 He was also ranked within top ten by all major sanctioning bodies.
 In an ESPN interview in July of that year, former world heavyweight champion Mike Tyson picked Brock and Samuel Peter as his favorite fighters from the new crop of heavyweights.